mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![The output of a Big Picture EventStorming, on a conference organization scenario](images/alberto-brandolini/Big_Picture_conference_scenario.jpg)

 There's plenty of outcomes from a Big Picture EventStorming, the most obvious is the collective learning that happens when the different perspective are merged in a flow of events that _has to be consistent_ in order to support storytelling.

+### Big Picture EventStorming structure

+To make things clearer, let's see the main steps in the workshop structure.

+#### Step 1. **Chaotic Exploration**.
+This is where workshop participants explore the domain, writing verbs at past tense on sticky notes (usually orange), and place them on the wall, attempting to follow a timeline.

+The more participants, the harder it will be to actually follow a timeline: diverging perspectives and specialized view on what the business is actually doing will usually lead to clusters of locally ordered events, in an overall inconsistent whole.

+The key trick here is that nobody knows the whole story.
+Imagine we're exploring the domain of conference organization[^CALM]: there will be roles that know about strategy and market positioning, others specialized in dealing

+But what

 ### A subsection